Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

 \subsection{Prior Specification}

-To flexibly learn the shared latent features $\eta_{s,h}$, we adapt the multiplicative gamma process (MGP) introduced by \citep{bhattacharya2011sparse} for ordinary factor analysis that allows estimating the latent features with stochastically diminishing order of importance.
+To learn the shared latent features $\eta_{s,h}$, we adapt the multiplicative gamma process (MGP) prior \citep{bhattacharya2011sparse} for ordinary factor analysis that allows a stochastic ordering of the latent features in diminishing order of their importance.

 Specifically, we assume a Gaussian distribution for the shared feature component $\eta_{s,h}$ whose variance varies across stimuli $s$ and dimension $h$